UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/syllabus.md

 Discussion on piazza is required.
 Each week, I expect to see at least two posts a week per student with at least one each from the following categories:

-* An answer to an exercise in the book or an exercise you make up or find that is NOT also a homework problem.
+* An answer to an exercise that was either posted on piazza by the instructor, an exercise you make up, or an exercise from the book that is NOT also a homework problem.
 Feel free to check with me before starting to work on such a post, because repeating the same answer for the same question will not count.
 First come, first serve.

 * Ask a substantive question (not one that is already answered in the syllabus), attempt to answer someone else's substantive question, provide constructive